Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Experimental Set-Up

 \subsection{Model Specification}

 To set up the experimental evaluation, we start from the wider literature on network representation.
-Extensive overviews are given in~\cite{cai2018comprehensive, hamilton2017inductive,goyal2018graph}, classifying the methods according to their input, output, and embedding technique.
-A sub-branch of representation learning applies deep learning methods~\cite{zhou2020graph,wu2020comprehensive}.
+Extensive overviews are given by~\citet{cai2018comprehensive, hamilton2017inductive} and \citet{goyal2018graph}.
+A sub-branch of representation learning applies deep learning methods~\citep{zhou2020graph,wu2020comprehensive}.
 Based on these papers, we select the methods that are most prominently used.

-The data set has labels at node level, our experiments will be set up as supervised node classification.
-We refined the selection by considering the fact that, for AML, transaction data contains networks with millions of nodes and edges, making scalability an important selection criterion.
+We refined the selection by considering that, for AML, transaction data contains networks with millions of nodes and edges, making scalability an important selection criterion.
 Table~\ref{tab:features} provides an overview of the methods selected.
-They are grouped into three categories~\cite{cai2018comprehensive, hamilton2017inductive,goyal2018graph}: manual feature engineering, shallow representation learning and deep representation learning.
+They are grouped into three categories~\citep{cai2018comprehensive, hamilton2017inductive,goyal2018graph}: manual feature engineering, shallow representation learning and deep representation learning.
 These methods will be tested against a baseline model that only includes the intrinsic features, denoted by IF.

-\textbf{Manual feature engineering} is the first category of methods and includes both local and global metrics.
+\textbf{Manual feature engineering} includes both local and global metrics.
 The first is the density of the ego-network.
-A node's ego-network consists of said node, its direct neighbours and all connections between the neighbours.
-The density is the relative number of connection in this ego-network compared to the theoretical maximum.
+A node's ego-network consists of the node, its direct neighbours and all connections between the neighbours.
+The density is the relative number of connections in this ego-network compared to the theoretical maximum.
 Summary statistics, i.e., minimum, mean and maximum values, of the density of the node's neighbours are also included.

-A second type of manual features are centrality metrics, quantifying the global position of the node in the network~\cite{10.1093/acprof:oso/9780199206650.001.0001}.
+A second type consists of centrality metrics, quantifying the global position of the node in the network~\citep{10.1093/acprof:oso/9780199206650.001.0001}.
 The most popular centrality metrics are the betweenness, closeness and eigenvector centrality.
-The betweenness quantifies the number of shortest paths between any two nodes in the network passing through a given node.
-The closeness measures how close a node is to all other nodes, and is the inverse of the average distance to the other nodes.
-The eigenvector centrality is high for nodes that are connected (but are not necessarily themselves) to important nodes in the network.
-The importance of the node itself can be quantified using the PageRank~\cite{page1999pagerank}.
+The betweenness quantifies the number of shortest paths between any two nodes in the network passing through that node.
+The closeness, being the inverse of the average distance, measures how close a node is to all other nodes.
+The eigenvector centrality is high for nodes that are connected to important nodes in the network.
+The importance of the node itself is quantified using the PageRank~\citep{page1999pagerank}.